oppia/oppia/CONTRIBUTING.md

 Please arrange with the maintainers to create a new branch (not `develop`) for this feature.
 The rest of the review process is as above, except that you'll be pushing commits to the new branch instead of `develop`.
 Once that branch is clean and ready to ship, it can be merged into `develop`.

-(This is experimental.
+*Note: This is experimental.
 The main concern here is that the process hinges on the maintainers responding quickly to pull requests.
-If that ends up being a bottleneck, we should look into other solutions, such as: (i) adding additional teams with write access, (ii) writing a special pre-commit hook, or (iii) having one of the collaborators on that feature 'own' the repo with the feature branch.)
+If that ends up being a bottleneck, we should look into other solutions, such as: (i) adding additional teams with write access, (ii) writing a special pre-commit hook, or (iii) having one of the collaborators on that feature 'own' the repo with the feature branch.*